sacreno/clu-for-honorbuddy/trunk/CLU/CLU/Readme.txt

 ------------------

 * You can access the latest CLU build from the following SVN Link http://clu-for-honorbuddy.googlecode.com/svn/trunk/CLU/
-* Google: How to use tortoisesvn.
-(Please do not PM HB moderators if you do not know how to use a SVN, PM me instead)
+* Google: How to use TortoiseSVN. http://tortoisesvn.net
 * Copy the CLU folder into "%Your Honorbuddy Folder%\Routines\"
 * Load Honorbuddy
-* Select "Combat" as your bot base (Lazyraider and RaidBot tested OK)
+* Select "Combat" as your bot base (Lazyraider and RaidBot are supported)
 * Select "Load Profile" and load the BlankProfile.xml (Provided at the end of this post.)
 * Start Honorbuddy.
 * Stay out of the fire and point to kill.